 Send an email to the GLOBES Office to be added to the GLOBES student list serve and learn about upcoming training activities and special events.
-Here is a link to the Spring 2016 Sustainability Network Calendar.
+Here is a link to the Campus Sustainability Network Calendar.

 Prof. Jeff Feder Honored with Graduate School's Burns Award

 Prof. Jeffrey Feder, Director of GLOBES from 2005-2012, is one of two award winners of the 2016 James A. Burns, C.S.C., Graduate School Award.
 Given annually to a faculty member for distinction in graduate teaching or other exemplary contribution to graduate education, the award honors Feder's "remarkable vision, coupled with unrelenting tenacity, in conceiving of and successfully implementing the GLOBES program."
 Read more here.

 Welcome New Student Fellows to the GLOBES Certificate in Environment & Society

 GLOBES is pleased to welcome two new students to the Certificate program.
 They are Lainey Bristow, an M.S. candidate in Biological Sciences (J. Hellmann advisor), and Katherine O'Reilly, a third-year Ph.D. student in Biological Sciences (Lamberti Lab).
 Lainey studies climate change effects on the endangered Karner blue butterfly in partnership with the U.S Geological Survey at the Indiana Dunes.
 Katherine's research seeks to understand anthropogenic effects on Great Lakes coastal ecosystems, especially linkages between near shore habitats and sport fish sustainability in Lake Michigan.